spring-projects/spring-data-elasticsearch/README.md

 You can make request using geo_distance filter.
 This can be done using GeoPoint object.

-First, here is a sample of an entity with a GeoPoint field
+First, here is a sample of an entity with a GeoPoint field (location)

 ```java
 @Document(indexName = "test-geo-index", type = "geo-class-point-type")